shumwaymark/sentinelcam/README.rst

   *Dispatcher* for handling.
 Any other data is passed to the **camwatcher** internal logger.

 - *Dispatcher*.
 Handles object tracking event data.
-For each new event, a subprocess is started as a image stream subscriber to begin capturing images.
+For each new event, a subprocess is started as an image stream subscriber to begin capturing images.
 All event tracking data is queued for permanent storage by the *CSV File Writer*.

 This design packs a fair amount of network I/O activity into a single thread of execution.
 To